John Askey: Hartlepool United

 Askey was appointed manager of League Two club Hartlepool United on 23 February 2023 after Keith Curle was dismissed, with the club sitting just one point above the relegation zone but having played four more games than 23rd-place Crawley Town.
 Hartlepool remained unbeaten in Askey's first eight matches before a 2–0 defeat away to Newport County on 15 April.
 However, Askey could not prevent Hartlepool from being relegated to the National League despite a 3–1 home victory against Barrow in the penultimate match of the season.

 After Hartlepool won three of their first four National League matches of the 2023–24 season, Askey signed a new contract until the summer of 2026.
 However, on 30 December 2023, Askey was dismissed as the Hartlepool manager following a defeat to Oldham Athletic.
 This defeat had left Hartlepool in 17th position in the National League having won three of their previous 19 league matches.

 Truro City

-On 6 June 2024, Askey was appointed manager of National League South side Truro City on a multi-year contract with the expectation of a fight against relegation.
+On 6 June 2024, Askey was appointed manager of National League South club Truro City on a multi-year contract with the expectation of a fight against relegation.
 He was named as National League South Manager of the Week following a 1–0 win over league leaders Hemel Hempstead Town on 5 October.
 He signed a new multi-year contract in December with the club fourth in the table.
 Truro ended the 2024–25 season as champions with 26 wins from 46 games to win a place in the fifth tier for the first time in the history of Cornish football.
 He was later named National League South Manager of the Season for his side's success.

+Truro were bottom of the National League at Christmas 2025 after suffering five straight losses, though they won on Boxing Day to take themselves within three points of safety.
+Truro were relegated in last place at the end of the 2025–26 season, in the club's first season as a professional club, and Askey said that the club had "learned from the experience".